- Willingboro, NJ 080464390 Route 130 NorthSuite A

 - Care provided wherever you call home, whether it be a hospital, nursing home, assisted living or your personal residence

-Lori Thompson, RN, is the Executive Director for Manasquan and Willingboro programs.
+Lori is the executive director for our New Jersey programs.
 She graduated nursing school in 1995.
 After spending more than 12 years in Trauma ICU, she felt it was time to make a career change to hospice.
-Lori has been with Compassus for more than 7 years.
-Her integrity as a clinician is in line with Compassus vision statement to provide care for patients at the end of their life with compassion integrity and excellence.
+Lori has been with Compassus for more than eight years.
+Her integrity as a clinician aligns with the Compassus vision to provide end-of-life care with compassion, integrity and excellence.